beginning of content

 What is blood pressure?

-High blood pressure in pregnancy is a common medical problem that usually disappears once the baby is born.
+High blood pressure (also known as ‘hypertension’) in pregnancy is a common medical problem that usually disappears after the birth.
 In some cases, it can signal a serious condition called pre-eclampsia.

 Your blood pressure is a measure of how strongly your blood pushes against the walls of the blood vessels.